Pandaqi/Pandaqi-Studio/pandaqi-studio/content/the-luck-legends/roll/tossing-tiger-rolling-dragon/rules/_index.md

   * If both are _strong_ against each other, both players win.
   * Otherwise, nobody wins.

-{{< rules-image src="gameplay_battle.webp" alt="Example of how find out the result of an entire war, by executing individual battles from left to right." >}}
+{{< rules/rules-image src="gameplay_battle.webp" alt="Example of how find out the result of an entire war, by executing individual battles from left to right." >}}

 This continues until all battles have been fought.
 Then, both players get their spoils of war.